Personal Research and Articles

 Investigating Singapore’s Resale Flat Prices from 1990 to 2022

-While Mr Tharman argued the housing grants could provide support for low-income household, many Singaporeans expressed concern about the long-term viability of such claims, especially in the face of the constant rising cost of living and property prices.
+While Mr. Tharman argued that housing grants could provide support for low-income households, many Singaporeans expressed concerns about the long-term viability of such claims, especially in the face of the constantly rising cost of living and property prices.

-Imagine you and your sponse are looking to start a family.
-Now that we’ve a glimpse into the affordability of homes in Singapore, do you think you can comfortably own your own home when the time comes?
-Let’s dive into real data and discuss this critical issue further.
+magine you and your spouse are planning to start a family.
+Now that we've taken a glimpse into the affordability of homes in Singapore, do you think you'll be able to comfortably own your own home when the time comes?
+Let's dive into the real data and explore this critical issue further.

 Trend of HDB Resale Prices in Singapore